Design & Engineering Technology

 - Transferable:CSU

-- Catalog Date:January 1, 2021
+- Catalog Date:January 1, 2025

-This course employs individual and group exercises simulating typical design and engineering problems in commercial structures, commercial building systems, and environmental systems in buildings.
+This course employs exercises simulating typical design and engineering problems in commercial structures, commercial building systems, and environmental systems in buildings.
 Topics include the fundamentals of construction materials and methodology, and basic code requirements.
 Also included is an introduction of applied engineering concepts for heavy construction.
 Activities include review and application of program definitions, environmental analysis, sustainable design applications, and mass prototyping.
-Design solutions are presented by various freehand concept drawings, physical modeling, and electronic media applications.
+Design solutions are presented by various concept drawings, physical modeling, and electronic media applications.

 Student Learning Outcomes